HinChou/Web-Scraper/README.md

 ----------
 Depending on the application, two common approaches in parallel programming are either to run code via threads or multiple processes, respectively.
 If we submit “jobs” to different threads, those jobs can be pictured as “sub-tasks” of a single process and those threads will usually have access to the same memory areas (i.e., shared memory).
 This approach can easily lead to conflicts in case of improper synchronization, for example, if processes are writing to the same memory location at the same time.

-A safer approach (although it comes with an additional overhead due to the communication overhead between separate processes) is to submit multiple processes to completely separate memory locations (i.e., distributed memory): Every process will **_run completely independent_** from each other (just what happened when we used _apply_ and _map_ functions in the Pool class).
+A safer approach (although it comes with an additional overhead due to the communication overhead between separate processes) is to submit multiple processes to completely separate memory locations (i.e., distributed memory): Every process will **_run completely independent_** from each other (just like what happened when we used _apply_ and _map_ functions in the Pool class).

 Reference: https://sebastianraschka.com/Articles/2014_multiprocessing.html